VR-RECONSTRUCTION OF THE SLONIM GREAT SYNAGOGUE

 [ about ]

 For centuries, Belarus was home to a network of Jewish shtetls - small towns where Jews were often the majority of the population.
 These towns were vibrant centers of economic, spiritual, and communal life.
 The inhabitants mostly spoke Yiddish, yet shtetls were also important places of interaction with non-Jews.
+This is a unique historical and cultural phenomenon, exemplifying the coexistence of different ethnic groups, religions, and languages.

 Synagogues were an essential part of every shtetl, being not only places of worship but also communal centers for assembly and education.
 The Great Synagogue of Slonim is one of the oldest existing synagogues in Belarus and one of the most significant sites of Jewish heritage in the world in need of restoration.